A Survey on Speech Deepfake Detection: Training and robustness advancements in fully Deepfake detection

 \subsection{Training strategies}

-Various training techniques have been proposed to address challenges such as model complexity, data scarcity, and computational efficiency.
-For instance, Xie et al. \cite{Xie2021SENET} leverage the Siamese network on SOTA architectures like LCNN, ResNet-18, and SE-Net, to learn a more compact and meaningful representation for audio samples without increasing the number of parameters.
-Notably, the Siamese network also demonstrates effectiveness in highly unbalanced datasets.
-Except for the Siamese network, Low-Rank Adaption and knowledge distillation are also widely adopted in audio anti-spoofing to transfer knowledge to a more efficient detection structure.
+Various training techniques have been developed to tackle challenges such as model complexity, data scarcity, and computational efficiency.
+For instance, Xie et al. \cite{Xie2021SENET} employs a Siamese network with state-of-the-art architectures like LCNN, ResNet-18, and SE-Net to learn more compact and meaningful representations of speech samples without increasing model parameters.
+The Siamese network is also effective in handling highly imbalanced datasets.
+In addition to Siamese networks, Low-Rank Adaptation (LoRA) and knowledge distillation (KD) are commonly used in speech Deepfake detection to transfer knowledge into more efficient model structures.

-\textbf{Low-Rank Adaption (LoRA)} LoRA is an efficient transfer learning method that introduces two low-rank adaptive matrices specifically trained for new downstream tasks or domains \cite{zhang2023adaptive}.
-Compared to traditional transfer learning methods \cite{alenin2022subnetwork, subramani2020learning}, LoRA provides a low-cost incremental learning process and prevents catastrophic forgetting by keeping the entire parameters of the source model unchanged.
-Wang et al. \cite{wang2023low} incorporate LoRA into the multi-head attention module within the wav2vec 2.0 Transformer structure.
-This integration aims to produce a new set of deep embeddings better adapted to the data in various domains.
+\textbf{Low-Rank Adaption (LoRA)} LoRA is a transfer learning method that introduces two low-rank adaptive matrices, specifically trained for new tasks or domains, without altering the main model's parameters \cite{zhang2023adaptive}.
+This allows for efficient incremental learning and prevents catastrophic forgetting.
+Wang et al. \cite{wang2023low} incorporate LoRA into the multi-head attention module within the wav2vec 2.0 Transformer architecture to generate new deep embeddings, better adapted to data from various domains.